yufeih/isles/README.md

 3. Run `dotnet build` for C# only changes.

 > The only way to rebuild  shaders (`*.fx` files) today is using Visual Studio on Windows due to dependency on `Microsoft.HLSL.CSharpVB`.

-## Discussion

-Join this [discord channel](https://discord.gg/YBSnhhxPTK) to discuss the develop of the game.